RTS,S: History

 Potential malaria vaccines have been an intense area of research since the 1960s.
 SPf66 was tested extensively in endemic areas in the 1990s, but clinical trials showed it to be insufficiently effective.
 Other vaccine candidates, targeting the blood-stage of the malaria parasite's life cycle, had also been insufficient on their own.

 The RTS,S vaccine was conceived of and created in the late 1980s by scientists working at SmithKline Beecham Biologicals (now GlaxoSmithKline (GSK) Vaccines) laboratories in Belgium.
 The vaccine was further developed through a collaboration between GSK and the Walter Reed Army Institute of Research in the U.S. state of Maryland and has been funded in part by the non-profit PATH Malaria Vaccine Initiative (MVI) and the Bill and Melinda Gates Foundation.

 RTS,S was engineered using genes from the outer protein of P. falciparum malaria parasite and a portion of a hepatitis B virus plus a chemical adjuvant to boost the immune response.
 Infection is prevented by inducing high antibody titers that block the parasite from infecting the liver.

-In November 2012, a phase III trial of RTS,S found that it provided modest protection against both clinical and severe malaria in young infants.
+The first human challenge study was conducted in 1997, with six out of seven volunteers developing protection against the parasite.
+A successful phase I trial took place in adult males in The Gambia in 1998.
+Subsequent phase I and II field trials were run in different regions with different dosages: first in 6–11-year-old children, then in 1–4 year olds, and finally in younger infants.'The outcome was extremely promising', wrote Ripley Ballou in 2009, 'not only was the vaccine extremely well tolerated and highly immunogenic – it reduced the risk of infection by 65.9 percent (95 percent CI: 42.6– 79.8 percent, P < 0.0001) during a three-month follow-up period.'In November 2012, a phase III trial of RTS,S found that it provided modest protection against both clinical and severe malaria in young infants.
 The RTS,S-based vaccine formulation had previously been demonstrated to be safe, well tolerated, immunogenic, and to potentially confer partial efficacy in both malaria-naive and malaria-experienced adults as well as children.

 In October 2013, preliminary results of a phase III clinical trial indicated that RTS,S/AS01 reduced the number of cases among young children by almost 50 percent and among infants by around 25 percent.
 The study ended in 2014.
 The effects of a booster dose were positive, even though overall efficacy seems to wane with time.
 After four years, reductions were 36 percent for children who received three shots and a booster dose.
 Missing the booster dose reduced the efficacy against severe malaria to a negligible effect.
 The vaccine was shown to be less effective for infants.
 Three doses of vaccine plus a booster reduced the risk of clinical episodes by 26 percent over three years but offered no significant protection against severe malaria.